Teddington Cricket Club

 Teddington Cricket Club (“the Club”) is fully committed to safeguarding and promoting the well-being of all its members.
 The Club believes that it is important that members, coaches, administrators and parents associated with the Club should, at all times, show respect, be encouraged to be open at all times and to share any concerns or complaints that they may have about any aspect of the Club.
-A Junior Member is an individual under the age of eighteen and a member of the Club.
-A Parent is a Parent of a Junior Member.

 England and Wales Cricket Board's Code of Conduct